Library Fact Sheets

 The USAF Weapons School teaches graduate-level instructor courses that provide the world's most advanced training in weapons and tactics employment.
 During the course, students receive an average of 400 hours of graduate-level academics and participate in demanding combat training missions.

-The goal of the course is to train students to be tactical experts in their combat specialty while also learning the art of battle-space dominance; this ability to create such a complete overmatch in combat power in any domain of conflict that adversaries have no choice but to submit or capitulate.
-Using an integrated approach means that Weapons School graduates are extensively familiar not just with the weapons platform or system they have been trained in through their career path, but also in how all USAF and DOD assets can be employed in concert to achieve synergistic effects.
+The goal of the course is to train students to be tactical experts in their combat specialty while also learning the art of battle-space dominance.
+This ability creates such a complete overmatch in combat power in any domain of conflict that adversaries have no choice but to submit or capitulate.
+Using an integrated approach means that Weapons School graduates are extensively familiar not only with the weapons platform or system they have been trained in through their career path, but also in how all USAF and DOD assets can be employed in concert to achieve synergistic effects.

-The culmination of the course is the Mission Employment phase integrating all assets in challenging scenarios simulating current and future threat arenas.
+The culmination of the course is the Advanced Integration phase in which all assets combine in challenging scenarios simulating current and future threat arenas.
 Students demonstrate their ability to lead and instruct while effectively integrating multiple weapons systems across the land, air, space and cyber domains.

 Upon graduation, the new weapons officers return to the field to serve as unit weapons and tactics officers, leading combat missions and providing our Service's senior leaders and decision makers tactical, operational and strategic impact support.